 You can also visit the UCAS website for further information.

-HE Teaching at HSDC this September
+HE teaching at HSDC this year

 In the event that the Government guidance changes or class sizes require further social distancing, HSDC has the ability to adjust the timetables and teach fully online or through a blended model.
 This would involve implementing a mixture of in-person and online teaching and learning using a variety of flipped learning methods, making use of effective learning technologies.
 If necessary, lectures will be online and seminars conducted in smaller groups.
 If a further lockdown is necessary, lectures will be pre-recorded using Screencastify and seminars delivered live online using Google Meet.
 Tutorial and 1:1 support would also be offered using video conferencing software.